jenevievejess/gomoku-game/README.md

 - Two-player gameplay on a Gomoku board
 - Win detection for five in a row
 - Restart and pause functionality
-- Countdown and
+- Countdown timer per turn
+- Stats panel showing move counts and longest unbroken row for each player

 ## Game Rules

+- Two players take turns placing stones on the board.
+- A player who runs out of time loses their turn and the other player can play their turn.
-Two players take turns placing stones on the board, and the first player to align five consecutive pieces horizontally, vertically, or diagonally wins.
+- The first player to align five consecutive pieces horizontally, vertically, or diagonally wins.

 ## Screenshots